Elissa (ship): Restoration

-In July 2011, the U.S. Coast Guard declared Elissa to be "not seaworthy."
+In July 2011, the U.S. Coast Guard declared Elissa to be "not seaworthy".
 The Coast Guard inspection in 2011 revealed a corroded hull.
 The tall ship is inspected twice every five years, said John Schaumburg, museum assistant director.
 The 2011 inspection uncovered the worst corrosion since the tall ship was rebuilt in 1982, he said.
 Texas Seaport Museum raised the $3 million that paid for hull replacement and other long-overdue maintenance projects, finishing in January 2013.
-The museum also replaced the 22,000 board feet of Douglas fir decking and building new quarterdeck furniture out of high quality teak.
+The museum also replaced the 22,000 board feet of Douglas fir decking and built new quarterdeck furniture out of high-quality teak.
 Elissa returned to sailing once again in March 2014.
 She runs a series of daily sails for a period of two to three weeks out of her home port of Galveston each spring.